-Introduction to Mastercam provides training on the use of Mastercam Version 9 CAD/CAM software to design parts and toolpaths for a modern CNC vertical machining center.
-Students complete a series of exercises that progress from designing a two-dimentional part and creating a contour toolpath to more advanced CNC mill applications.
+Introduction to Mastercam provides training on the use of Mastercam CAD/ CAM software to design parts and toolpaths for a modern CNC vertical machining center.
+Students complete a series of exercises that progress from designing a two-dimensional part and creating a contour toolpath to more advanced CNC mill applications.
 Safety and efficient machining will be stressed throughout the course.
-Prerequisite: MA 3.422 Manufacturing Lab I or instructor permission.
+Prerequisite: MA 3.396 Manufacturing Processes I or instructor approval.